d-EScape/Domoticz_iDetect/README.md

 ## Adding your own tracker type
 Have a look at the examples in the trackers directory and especially the fake_tracker.py, which contains some explanation.
-Pleas, do share your tested trackers!
+Please, do share your tested trackers!
 You can do so as a pull request or on the Domoticz forum.